IIT-EnergySystemModels/openSDUC/doc/md/InputData.md

 ## Dictionaries.
 Sets

-The dictionaries include all the possible elements of the corresponding sets included in the optimization problem.
+The dictionaries include all the possible elements of the corresponding sets in the optimization problem.

 | File                     | Description                                                                                                        |
 | ------------------------ | ------------------------------------------------------------------------------------------------------------------ |